 - Fail Message: This error will display to any user who does not pass reCAPTCHA’s verification test.

 - Score Threshold (for reCAPTCHA v3 only): This is the score at which you want users to fail reCAPTCHA v3’s verification.
-Scores can range from from 0.0 (very likely a bot) to 1.0 (very likely a human).
+Scores can range from 0.0 (very likely a bot) to 1.0 (very likely a good interaction).